marshallst/poly3d_omp/README.md

 The primary `poly3d` and `poly3d_omp` manual is [Thomas, 1993](http://searchworks.stanford.edu/view/2830996).
 It covers the details of the boundary value problems behind `poly3d` and explains the input and output file formats.

-### Compiling `poly3d_omp`
+### Compiling `poly3d_omp` and Dependencies

-This version of `poly3d` has been tested and modified under Ubuntu Linux using `gcc` 13.3.0
+This version of `poly3d_omp` has been compiled and tested only in Ubuntu Linux.
+On Ubuntu, before compiling `poly3d_omp` you will likely need to install some dependencies to enable full parallelization.
-`OpenBLAS` 0.3.26
+On Ubuntu, the command below should work
-`OpenMP` 4.5
+`sudo apt install libomp-dev liblapack-dev libopenblas-dev `

-On Ubuntu, before compiling `poly3d_omp` you will likely need to install OpenBLAS using the command `sudo apt install libopenblas-dev` to get the fully parallelized solver.
+On Mac OS, using `brew` the install command below may work (unverified) `brew install openblas lapack libomp`

 The makefile provided here assumes you are using a recent version of `gcc`, the GNU Compiler Collection and running Ubuntu Linux.
-The makefile has not been tested in Mac OS, but should theoretically work provided your system has `gcc`, `OpenMP`, and `OpenBLAS` installed and available.
+The makefile has not been tested in Mac OS, but should theoretically work provided your system has `gcc`, and the dependencies listed above installed and available.

 `poly3d_omp` requires several flags, so a makefile is provided.
 Note that like `poly3d`, `poly3d_omp` must be compiled with the `-O2` flag.
 Over-optimization (e.g. `-O3` or `-ffast-math`) can lead to unpredictable numerical errors and large singularities in the resulting displacement fields.
-Just say no!

 ### A Warning About CPU Usage and Temperatures